m1kaj/predictor/README.md

 one to reach 100 points wins.

 Motive for the game is to learn the very basics of HTML, CSS and Javascript.
+And Github.

 Author:
 Mika Jokinen

 Credit:
-John Krutch's Predictor.
+Game copies its logic from John Krutch's Predictor.
 Published in COMPUTE!'s Gazette, June 1986 issue.
-This game copies its logic from John.